AndreasHefti/flyko-lib-doc/docs/source/introduction.rst

     We will provide you with adapter and documentation for this as soon as possible but for now you have to try yourself with that.

+For desktop targets like Windows, Mac and Linux you can just start with your game development and are ready to go for bundling and publishing your game for this platforms.
+Just start with the following chapter to setup a JVM based project.

 Setting up an empty JVM based project as a start
 ------------------------------------------------------